mirzaadil/NYTimes/README.md

 # View

-The View represents UI components like XML, HTML etc. View displays the data that is received from the controller as the outcome.
+The View represents UI components like Activity, Fragments etc. View displays the data that is received from the controller as the outcome.
 In MVC pattern View monitors the model for any state change and displays updated model.
 Model and View interact with each other using the Observer pattern.

 # Controller